In-Depth Beginner's Guide to Pour Overs ft. Bee House Dripper

 step 4: Bloom (pre-infusion)

 Pour enough coffee over your grounds to thoroughly wet the coffee.
-Use as little water as necessary while still saturating the grounds.
+Use about twice as much water as coffee.
 Pour directly on the coffee and not down the sides of the filter, as this will cause channeling (which is the fancy word for giving water a place to flow where it won't extract enough coffee before it leaves the brewer).
 If your coffee is nice and fresh, you should see some bubbling as the coffee begins to release gasses.
-Allow the coffee to bloom for 30-45 seconds.
+Allow the coffee to bloom for 30 seconds.

 step 5: brew!

 It's finally time!
 Gently fill your brewer to the top.
 There are many methods of pouring, we like to pour in a slow, gently circle over the grounds.
 Once again, ensure you are pouring onto the grounds and not down the sides of the brewer/filter.
 It should take approximately 2-3 minutes for the water to drain into your mug.
 If this goes to fast, make your grind a bit more fine, if the coffee extracts too slowly, make your grind a bit more coarse.
-There's lots of room here to experiment, so if you like a stronger brew, shoot for a longer extraction time.
+There's lots of room here to experiment!

 step 6: drink!